Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: STUDY DESIGN

+To promote future research and practical usage, we have developed a toolbox that integrates the implementations of collecting the eight test coverage, each of which can be invoked by simply specifying the corresponding parameter value.
+Our toolbox and all the experimental data have been released on our project homepage~\cite{homepage}

-Since the code for collecting DNC, LSC, and DSC is released by the existing work~\cite{pei2017deepxplore,kim2019guiding}, we directly adopted the code to collect them in our study.
-As the code for collecting TKNC, KMNC, NBC, and SNAC is not available, we re-implemented the collection code according to the descriptions in the work~\cite{ma2018deepgauge}.
-To check whether our implementations are correct, we applied our implementations to collect the corresponding coverage of the subjects used in the existing work~\cite{ma2018deepgauge} and then compared whether our results are consistent with those reported in the paper~\cite{ma2018deepgauge}.
-We found that the results are indeed consistent within the margin of error.
-For many parameters of these studied coverage metrics, we set them following the existing work~\cite{kim2019guiding,pei2017deepxplore,ma2018deepgauge}.
-More specifically, the $t$ value of DNC is set to be 0.5, the $k$ value of TKNC is set to be 3, the $k$ value of KMNC is set to be 1,000, and the $n$ value of LSC and DSC is set to be 1,000.
-LSC and DSC also have some parameters that tend to be specifically set for different subjects~\cite{kim2019guiding}, i.e., the selected layer to calculate LSA/DSA, the upper bound $U$ and lower bound $L$ of LSC and DSC.
+For the parameters of these studied coverage metrics, we set them following the existing work~\cite{kim2019guiding,pei2017deepxplore,ma2018deepgauge,gerasimou2020importance}.
+The $t$ value of DNC is set to 0.5, the $k$ value of TKNC is set to 10, the $k$ value of KMNC is set to 1,000, and the $n$ value of LSC and DSC is set to 1,000.
+LSC and DSC also have some parameters required to be specifically set for different subjects~\cite{kim2019guiding}, i.e., the selected layer to calculate LSA/DSA, the upper bound $U$ and lower bound $L$ of LSC/DSC.
 However, there is no guide provided to help set them for different subjects.
-Therefore, by communicating with the authors of LSC and DSC, for each subject we set the upper bound $U$ and the lower bound $L$ of LSC/DSC to be the largest and smallest LSA/DSA values of all the test inputs respectively as they suggested.
-Also, we set the selected layer required by LSA/DSA to be the last-hidden layer of a DNN model according to the existing work~\cite{Li:2019:BOD:3338906.3338930,chenpracticalTOSEM}, since these work have demonstrated that deeper layers tend to perform better in DNN testing.
+Hence, by communicating with the authors and referring to their implementation, for each subject we set the upper bound $U$ and the lower bound $L$ of LSC/DSC to the largest and smallest LSA/DSA values of all the test inputs respectively.
+We further investigated the influence of $U$ on the performance of LSC/DSC in Section~\ref{rq1_non_structural}.
+Also, we set the selected layer required by LSA/DSA to the last-hidden layer of a model according to the existing work~\cite{Li:2019:BOD:3338906.3338930,chenpracticalTOSEM}, since the work has demonstrated that deeper layers tend to perform better in DNN testing.